 Dr Adam Alston

-My research into immersive theatre was initially intended to respond to a rising tide of 'immersive' experiences in the late-2000s and early-2010s, and significant cuts to arts council funding.
-I became very interested in the political and economic contexts that underpin the production and reception of culture, and in how these contexts might form the basis of critical approaches to the engagement of audiences in contemporary theatre practice.
+My research into immersive theatre was initially intended to respond to a rising tide of 'immersive' experiences in the late-2000s and early-2010s that thrived amid substantive cuts to public funding.
+I wanted to know why it was able to do this when so many other styles and forms of theatre were struggling.
 This resulted in my first book, Beyond Immersive Theatre: Aesthetics, Politics and Productive Participation (Palgrave Macmillan, 2016), which is due to come out in paperback in 2019.
-In it, I explore the demands that are made of theatre audiences in immersive theatre performances, and what these demands mean for the 'freedoms' that these performances are often said to promote.
-More recently, I've been looking at how immersive theatre companies formed in the wake of the global financial crash in 2008 are responding to a fresh set of challenges in an increasingly competitive market, focusing on the risks they face, and what we can be doing to mitigate those risks.
+In it, I explore immersive theatre's relationships to the public and private sectors in the UK, the demands that are made of its audiences, and what these demands mean for the 'freedoms' that these performances are often said to promote.
+More recently, I've been looking at how immersive theatre companies formed in the wake of the global financial crash in 2008 are responding to a fresh set of challenges in an increasingly competitive market, focusing on the risks they face, and what can be done to mitigate those risks.

 In 2014 I organised a symposium at the University of Surrey called 'Theatre in the Dark', which resulted in a close collaboration with Martin Welton (QMUL).
-We wanted to document and evaluate the burgeoning field of theatre practice for gloomy or completely dark spaces that's been developing in the UK over the past couple of decades, contextualising it in light of experimentation across a range of cultures, historical precedents and performance forms.
-This led to an edited collection called Theatre in the Dark: Shadow, Gloom and Blackout in Contemporary Theatre (Bloomsbury, 2017), which includes several contributors to the initial symposium, offering a number of chapters that are co-written by leading scholars and practitioners.
+We wanted to document and evaluate the burgeoning field of theatre practices for gloomy or completely dark spaces that's been developing in the UK over the past couple of decades, contextualising it in light of experimentation across a range of cultures, historical precedents and performance forms.
+This led to an edited collection called Theatre in the Dark: Shadow, Gloom and Blackout in Contemporary Theatre (Bloomsbury, 2017), which includes a number of chapters that are co-written by leading practitioners and scholars.
 My own contribution to the book looks at dining in the dark experiences from Italian Futurism to present-day commercially-run dining in the dark restaurants, focusing on how 'no-thing' - how darkness - has entered the experience economy as a highly marketable phenomenon.
-Martin and I have since been working on a number of academic and public engagement initiatives exploring darkness and the senses in performance.
+Martin and I have since worked on a number of academic and public engagement initiatives exploring darkness and the senses in performance.

-Most recently, I've been focusing on theatre and decadence.
+Most recently, I've been focusing on decadence and ruination in contemporary theatre and live art.
 I want to take seriously the claim that theatre, particularly in times of austerity, is 'decadent'.
-However, rather than using this to dismiss the value of theatre in a competitive funding climate, I'm interested in (re)turning to an understanding of decadence that regards it not as a lavish activity for the privileged and powerful, but rather as a process of 'decay', or a 'falling away' from exclusive and exclusionary models of sociality and the political.
-In looking for decadence in theatre, then, I am looking to identify and celebrate its critical potential.
+However, rather than using this to dismiss the value of theatre in a competitive funding climate, I'm interested in (re)turning to an understanding of decadence that can shed light on the critical potency of diverse live artworks that seek to 'ruin what ruins', exploring how trash, waste and excess might be turned against saturated markets and exclusionary forms of cultural production.
 This will result in a major funding bid that I'll be submitting in 2019 and, I hope, in a book as well as a range of related activities with key partners across the sector.